tie304/navigator/README.md

 * Add Navigator to [path enviroment variable](https://www.youtube.com/watch?v=7LcDke9rLd0).
 Make sure you place the absolute path to Navigator

+* Open navigator.bat inside folder structure where you clone the repository and add the same path you added in the path enviroment variable

 ```
 pip install -r requirements.txt
 ```